Otingsley History, Family Crest & Coats of Arms

 Early History of the Otingsley family

-Another 164 words (12 lines of text) covering the years 113 and 1130 are included under the topic Early Otingsley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Otingsley research.
+Another 48 words (3 lines of text) covering the years 113 and 1130 are included under the topic Early Otingsley History in all our PDF Extended History products and printed products wherever possible.

 Otingsley Spelling Variations